-Would you like to help a company operate more efficiently and drive its success?
-Are you detail oriented?
-Do you like working with numbers and statistics?
-Then you should pursue a Bachelor of Business Administration degree or a combined Bachelor of Science and Master of Science degree in Accounting at the University of North Texas.
+Want to be involved with financial reporting, tax planning or auditing?
+Want to be an important leader in the future of a company?
+Then you should pursue a Bachelor of Business Administration degree or a combined Bachelor of Science and Master of Science degree in Accounting or in Accounting and Taxation at the University of North Texas.

-Many of our accounting graduates work as top executives in national public accounting firms, Fortune 500 companies and government agencies.
+Many of our graduates work as top executives in national public accounting firms, Fortune 500 companies and government agencies.
 Others have started their own businesses.
-Within the accounting profession, you can become a(n):
+In the accounting profession, you can become a(n):

-In the Department of Accounting, we teach you to critically appraise situations, act responsibly and ethically, as well as become a strategic thinker and problem-solver.
-Our “learn today, apply tomorrow” classroom philosophy is achieved within an accommodative and supportive learning environment that includes:
+In the Department of Accounting, we help you learn the skills that allow you to critically appraise situations, act responsibly and ethically and become a strategic thinker and problem solver.
+Our “learn today, apply tomorrow” classroom philosophy is achieved in an accommodative and supportive learning environment that includes:

-In addition to earning two degrees simultaneously, the combined B.S./M.S. program meets the 150-hour requirement for the Certified Public Accountant exam in Texas and other states.
-You can also earn academic credit for an internship while working full time for a company or accounting firm.
+The combined B.S./M.S. programs in Accounting or in Accounting and Taxation allow you to earn two degrees simultaneously and meet the 150-hour requirement for the Certified Public Accountant exam in Texas and many other states.
+You can also earn academic credit for an internship.

-Our faculty members include experts in financial accounting, international financial accounting, taxation, cross-cultural accounting and auditing.
+Our faculty members include experts in domestic and international financial accounting, taxation, corporate accounting and auditing.

-Scholarships are available to help you pay for your education.
-Information about available scholarships is at www.cob.unt.edu/students/scholarships.
+Scholarships are available to help you pursue your degree.
+Scholarship information is available at our website .

-You can make valuable industry contacts by participating in the Professional Leadership Program or any of our business-related student organizations.
-The PLP works with corporate partners throughout the region to get you the skills needed to be competitive in the workforce.
-Our student organizations include the Alpha Kappa Psi professional business fraternity, Delta Sigma Pi professional business fraternity and National Association of Black Accountants.
+You can make valuable industry contacts by participating in the Professional Leadership Program (PLP) or any of our accounting-related student organizations.
+The PLP works with corporate partners in the region to get you the skills needed to be competitive in the workforce.
+Our student organizations include the Beta Alpha Psi honor society, the Association of Latino Professionals in Finance and Accounting and the National Association of Black Accountants, among others.

-A Residents Engaged in Academic Living Community brings together business students who live on campus to enhance academic and social experiences.
-More information about the Business Community is at reslife.unt.edu.
+A Living-Learning Community brings together business students who live on campus to enhance academic and social experiences.
+More information about the Business Community is at the Living-Learning Communities website.

-The College of Business is accredited by AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750, Tampa, Fla.
-33602-5730, telephone 813-769-6500).
-This distinction means it meets or exceeds high standards of excellence in education.
+The College of Business is accredited by AACSB International — The Association to Advance Collegiate Schools of Business (777 South Harbour Island Blvd., Suite 750; Tampa, Fla.
+33602; telephone 813-769-6500).
+This distinction means the college meets or exceeds high standards of excellence in education.

 Our Business Leadership Building promotes interaction among students, faculty and industry leaders.
-The building — which has Gold-level Leadership in Energy and Environmental Design certification – contains 24 classrooms, team study rooms and a state-of-the-art computer lab.
-This building helps distinguish us as a leader in business education.
+The building — which has LEED Gold certification for sustainability — contains 24 classrooms, team study rooms and a state-of-the-art computer lab.